risingwavelabs/risingwave-docs-legacy/docs/concepts/key-concepts.md

 ### Nodes

 A node is a logical collection of IT resources that handles specific workloads based on their types.
-There are four types of nodes in RisingWave:
+There are three types of nodes in RisingWave:

-- Frontend node
+- Meta node
 - Compute node
 - Compactor node
-- Connector node

-### Frontend nodes
+### Meta nodes

-A frontend node acts as a stateless proxy that accepts user queries through Postgres protocol.
-It is responsible for parsing and validating queries, optimizing query execution plans, and delivering query results.
+The central metadata management service.
+It also acts as a failure detector that periodically sends heartbeats to frontend nodes and compute nodes in the cluster.

 ### Compute nodes